josdejong/mathjs/docs/datatypes/complex_numbers.md

 # Complex Numbers

-Math.js supports creation, manipulation, and calculations with complex numbers.
+Math.js supports the creation, manipulation, and calculations with complex numbers.

-In mathematics, a complex number is an expression of the form `a + bi`, where `a` and `b` are real numbers, and `i` represents the imaginary number defined as `i^2 = -1`.
+In mathematics, a complex number is an expression of the form `a + bi`, where `a` and `b` are real numbers and `i` represents the imaginary number defined as `i^2 = -1`.
 (In other words, `i` is the square root of `-1`.)
 The real number `a` is called the real part of the complex number, and the real number `b` is the imaginary part.
 For example, `3 + 2i` is a